Cordeltadigital/react-forms/README.md

 # react-functional-forms

-Build ultra simple, stateless, validated forms for use in React function components.
+Ultra simple, stateless, validated forms for use in React function components.

 ## Installation